 Faculty in Mathematics

-Fresno Pacific University’s (FPU) growing STEM programs invites applications for a tenure-track, Assistant Professor of Mathematics to begin for the Fall semester 2023.
-FPU seeks professionals of Christian faith who are committed to integration of faith and learning in their respective fields.
+Fresno Pacific University’s (FPU) growing STEM programs invite applications for a tenure-track, Professor of Mathematics (rank assigned at hiring) to begin for the Fall semester of 2023.
+FPU seeks professionals of the Christian faith who are committed to the integration of faith and learning in their respective fields.
 The applicants must have demonstrated teaching ability, commitment to scholarship and program development, and a commitment to working with and encouraging diversity.
-Courses to be taught may include but is not limited to: 1) Linear Algebra, 2) Differential Equations, 3) Numerical Analysis, 4) courses in the Calculus series, and 5) Discrete Mathematics, or additional courses in statistics or data sciences or other area of specialization.
+This position will serve both undergraduate mathematics students as well as a population of graduate students pursuing Mathematics Education (MA).
+Courses to be taught may include but are not limited to courses: 1) Probability and Statistics, 2) Adv.
+Geometry, 3) Adv.
+Algebra, 4) courses in the Calculus series, or 5) additional courses in Linear Algebra, Differential Equations, data sciences, or another area of specialization.

-- Teach in the baccalaureate program(s).
+- Teach in the baccalaureate and graduate program(s).
 Area of specialization is open but must be able to teach in one or more of the following areas:

 - Differential Equations